hewison-chris/agora-cl-docs/website/docs/getting-started.md

 </div>
 <div class='panel'>
 <a href='agora-cl-usage/secure-grpc'>Secure gRPC connections</a>
-<p>Learn how to create and configure TLS certificates that enable secure gRPC connections to your beacon node.</p>
+<p>Learn how to create and configure TLS certificates that enable secure gRPC connections to your Agora node.</p>
 </div>
 <div class='panel'>
 <a href='agora-cl-usage/p2p-host-ip'>Configure ports and firewalls for improved network connectivity</a>